kristoff-it/zig-okredis/REPLIES.md

     };
 };

-// Usage is straightforward as usual
+// Usage is straightforward as usual.
 _ = try client.sendAlloc(MyCommandReplyType, allocator, .{"CUSTOM_COMMAND"});

-// And the user will still be able to combine the type _ = try client.sendAlloc(OrErr(MyCommandReplyType), allocator, .{"CUSTOM_COMMAND"});
+// And the user will still be able to combine the type.
+_ = try client.sendAlloc(OrErr(MyCommandReplyType), allocator, .{"CUSTOM_COMMAND"});

 // Some types might be best defined as generic to let the user customize it.
-// This type is a reasonable way of decoding a Redis stream entry letting the
+// The following type is a reasonable way of decoding a Redis stream entry
-// user provide a type that decodes the entry's contents, for example pub fn StreamEntry(comptime T: type) type {
+// letting the user provide a type that decodes the entry's contents,
+// for example.
+pub fn StreamEntry(comptime T: type) type {
     return struct {
         id: []u8,